-Primitive and low intensity mechanization has historically been part of human agriculture.
-It is the dramatic leap in size and scale of mechanization during and after the Green Revolution that has come to degrade the environment at unsustainable levels.
-We have already touched on this development in the above discussion on the historical development of agriculture.What can be added here is a concrete example of this intensified mechanization and some of its environmental effects.
+Historically, agricultural activity had been of fairly low intensity considering the first tools developed for farming along with those later developed such as utilizing the use of animal power.
+It is the dramatic leap in size and scale of mechanization during and after the Green Revolution that has come to threaten the environment.
+We have already touched on this issue in the above discussion exploring the historical development of agriculture.What can be added here is a few concrete examples of the intensity on land from mechanization and some of its environmental effects.

 Ecological Impact of Expansive Irrigation

-Ecological Impact of Monoculture Farming
+Ecological Impacts of Monoculture Farming